artuone83/react-pagination/README.md

-# Getting Started with Create React App
+# React TypeScript Starter Kit

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Setup Environment

 `npm install`

 ## Setup ESLint

+Very simple ESLint is enabled for this project.
+If you would like to override the existing one follow the steps below

 `npx eslint --init`

+---

- - How would you like to use ESLint? *To check syntax, find problems, and enforce code style*
+- How would you like to use ESLint? _To check syntax, find problems, and enforce code style_
-- What type of modules does your project use? *JavaScript modules (import/export)*
+- What type of modules does your project use? _JavaScript modules (import/export)_
-- Which framework does your project use? *React*
+- Which framework does your project use? _React_
-- Does your project use TypeScript? *Yes*
+- Does your project use TypeScript? _Yes_
-- Where does your code run? *Browser*
+- Where does your code run? _Browser_
-- How would you like to define a style for your project? *Use a popular style guide*
+- How would you like to define a style for your project? _Use a popular style guide_
-- Which style guide do you want to follow? *Airbnb (https://github.com/airbnb/javascript)*
+- Which style guide do you want to follow? _Airbnb (https://github.com/airbnb/javascript)_
-- What format do you want your config file to be in? *JSON*
+- What format do you want your config file to be in? _JSON_
-- Would you like to install them now with npm? *Yes*
+- Would you like to install them now with npm? _Yes_

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+---

+or

+ extend _rules_ section in ```.eslintrc.json``` file

 ## Available Scripts